25 Jun 2024 • Family Law

 Firstly, partners use a prenup when they have assets, property, or inheritance acquired before the marriage and want to keep these separate during the marriage.
 It's also a common situation when one partner has developed a business that generates a profit, so they want to retain their separate property.

-A prenuptial agreement is also very useful when one partner has debts before the marriage that the other partner does not want to pay off or want to pay partially, ensuring that their separate assets are not used to cover these debts.
+A prenuptial agreement is also very useful when one partner has debts before the marriage that the other partner does not want to pay off or wants to pay partially, ensuring that their separate assets are not used to cover these debts.

 Significant differences in earnings or inherited wealth can also be reasons for a partner to choose a prenuptial agreement to protect these before entering the marriage.